Scheduled Orders

 3. Choose Inventory

-4. Choose Orders
+4. Choose Reorder

-5. Choose Scheduled Order
+5. Choose Scheduled Orders

 Please see the image below labeled Figure A for a description of the buttons and fields that appear on the screen.